 For a business to run successfully, enterprises have to make tough decisions that impact their revenue and growth on an everyday basis.
 It is better to know what lies ahead and act accordingly.
-Well, Business Intelligence tools help you do just that by keeping the bad choices at bay using analytics.
-This blog talks about the two most important BI tools, Power BI and MSBI, and gives you an insight into which tool drives data in the right direction.
+Business Intelligence tools help you do just that by keeping bad choices at bay using analytics.
+This blog will discuss the two most important BI tools, Power BI and MSBI, and give you an insight into the tools that data in the right direction.

 What is MSBI?

 Microsoft Business Intelligence (MSBI) is a product with ETL capabilities.
-It can visualize and organize multidimensional data, along with the extracting, transforming, and loading (ETL) of data points.
+It can visualize and organize multidimensional data along with performing extracting, transforming, and loading (ETL) on data points.
 It basically transforms raw data into insightful business information.

-MSBI has three main components to help the user implement the ETL capabilities:
+MSBI has three main components to help users implement ETL capabilities:

-- SSIS/SQL Server Integration Service: The SSIS component works as a data integration service and performs some level of ETL capabilities.
-SSIS extracts the data from heterogeneous sources and transforms it into a structured manner.
+- SSIS or SQL Server Integration Service: SSIS works as a data integration service and performs some ETL capabilities.
+It extracts data from heterogeneous sources and transforms it into meaningful insights in a structured manner.

-- SSAS/SQL Server Analytics Service: SSAS provides the OLAP service, which means that the user can do online analytic processing and find data patterns that may not be discovered by other data mining features built into the product.
+- SSAS or SQL Server Analytics Service: SSAS provides the OLAP service, which means that users can perform online analytic processing and find data patterns that may not be discovered by other data mining features that are built into the product.

-- SSRS/SQL Server Reporting Service: SSRS allows the user to create server-based reports.
+- SSRS or SQL Server Reporting Service: SSRS allows users to create server-based reports.
 It is a part of Microsoft SQL Server Services that can be accessed through web interfaces for preparing visuals and printed reports.

 Check out this video by Intellipaat to know more about MSBI: